HariSekhon/Nagios-Plugin-Kafka/README.md

 The Maven and Gradle builds are best as they will auto bootstap and run with no prior installed dependencies other than Java and ```make``` to kick it off.

-The default ```make``` build will trigger a Gradle build which has an embedded checksum for security:
+The default ```make``` build will trigger a Gradle bootstrap from scratch with has an embedded checksum for security:
 ```
 make
 ```